Veterinarians get asked this question all the time: “Which treat is best to give my dog?”

 Buy Earth Animal No-Hides on Amazon

-Raw food and treats: The high-value meat treats you select should not be raw.
-If the pet food store tells you differently, do not listen to them.
-Raw foods come with their own set of possible dangers, especially if your pet is young and does not yet have a fully developed immune system or in older animals with weakened organs and immune systems.
+Raw foods come with their own set of possible dangers, especially if your pet is young and does not yet have a fully developed immune system, or in older animals with weakened organs and immune systems.

-We don’t know what kind of sickness-causing bacteria is lurking on these raw products.
-Some of the potential bacterial contaminants include E.coli, salmonella, and listeria, amongst many others.
+We don’t know what kind of sickness-causing bacteria are lurking on these raw products.
+Some of the potential bacterial contaminants include E. coli, Salmonella, and Listeria, among many others.
 Cooking the meat reduces/eliminates this risk.

 If you have ever had food poisoning, you will understand this concern.
 In general, cooked treats are safer for you, your family, and your pet.